uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 important changes already committed.
 Even worse, this could cause a merge conflict down the road.

 There are two ways we can make the branch here.
-The straight forward to way is to make it using `git branch`.
+The straightforward way is to make it using `git branch`.
 (Make sure you're in the *master* branch before continuing!)